NYC Against Hate is where communities come together to protect each other and fight identity-based violence.

 The Problem

 New York City’s current Hate Violence Prevention strategy has been a failure.
 In 2017, 325 hate crimes were reported to the NYPD; in 2019 there were 420; in 2021 there were 565, and in Q1 of 2022, complaints were up 75%.
-We are over four years into the city’s hate violence crisis and the numbers continue to climb.
+The numbers only continue to climb.

 The city’s response to date has centered almost exclusively on law enforcement, with millions spent to staff the NYPD’s Hate Crimes Task Forces.
 But the NYPD has proven itself unable to reverse the upward trajectory in identity-based violence, and over the last five years there have been a total of only 87 hate crimes convictions in New York City.